Parks and Recreation Master Plan

 Click here to see the Phase 1 Report.

-Park improvements ideas were shared at the Back-to-School Bash on August 11 at Tom Varn Park
+- Back-to-School Bash on August 11th at Tom Varn Park

-Ultimately, the City Council will adopt the Parks and Recreation Master Plan, and we hope that you will have had a chance to think about the parks, learn about the challenges and opportunities, and add our thoughts.
+Ultimately, the City Council will adopt the Parks and Recreation Master Plan, and we hope that you will have had the opportunity to provide input on this important project.

 Questions?
 Contact David Howard, Director of Parks and Recreation, Phone: 352-540-3832, Email: firstname.lastname@example.org